Tuesday, April 26, 2022

 I read Theodore Dreiser's An American Tragedy some time before coming to George Stevens' famous adaptation of the film.
 The book was, and has remained, a literary touchstone for me, like Fyodor Dostoyevsky's The Karamazov Brothers, or Anthony Trollope's The Way We Live Now, or Honore de Balzac's Pere Goriot and Cousin Bette.

-Naturally I had high expectations for the film--the more in as it was so well-received in its day, and so much of the criticism since has been of the hypocritically sneering "Movies shouldn't have any social comment in them" varieties (from persons who, invariably, applaud movies that contain comment of which they approve; it's not "comment" unless it's someone else's comment).
+Naturally I had high expectations for the film--the more in as it was so well-received in its day, and so much of the criticism since has been of the hypocritically sneering "Movies shouldn't have any social comment in them" varieties (from persons who, invariably, applaud movies that contain comment of which they approve; only the comment they don't approve counts as "comment" with them).
 The distaste of people who engage in that kind of stupid hypocrisy is, for me, practically a seal of approval.

-David Walsh has called Dreiser "arguably this country's greatest novelist" and An American Tragedy "the greatest work of fiction ever produced in this country", not implausibly, and it deserved a film worthy of it.
-Sadly A Place in the Sun is not it--though in fairness I am not sure that a two or even three hour movie could ahev done it justice.
-Perhaps in this day and age of 10-part prestige projects it would have a chance--but I would not hold my breath for a contemporary version which would get the adaptation of this extraordinary work right.
+David Walsh has called Dreiser "arguably this country's greatest novelist" and An American Tragedy "the greatest work of fiction ever produced in this country," not implausibly, and it deserved a film worthy of it.
+Sadly A Place in the Sun is not it--though in fairness I am not sure that a two or even three hour movie could have done it justice.
+Perhaps in this day and age of 10-part prestige TV series' that medium might offer a filmmaker a chance--but I would not hold my breath for a contemporary version which would get the adaptation of this extraordinary work right.
 It is simply too remote from the concerns animating contemporary "prestige TV."

 But maybe there is hope for a Korean version.
 After all, Korean producers seem to be more willing to back this kind of thing these days, and find audiences for it, even as the cultural mandarins at the likes of the New York Times sneer . . .